toletee/toletee.github.io/content/en/blog/version-control-flow/index.md

 git switch feature_branch
 ```

-And also make sure that your codes are update.
+And also make sure that your codes are update whenever you are just starting to work with an existing branch.

 ```sh
 git pull